Car Insurance After a Total Loss: Payouts, Timeline & Next Steps

 Having your car declared a total loss is stressful enough — but navigating the insurance process that follows can feel just as overwhelming.
 From understanding what your payout will actually cover to figuring out what happens to your loan, your coverage, and your rates, there's a lot to unpack.

-This guide walks you through everything that happens after your car is totaled: how insurers determine total loss, how your actual cash value (ACV) payout is calculated, what gap insurance does for you, and how to negotiate if the settlement feels low.
+This guide walks you through everything that happens after your car is totaled: how insurers determine total loss, how your actual cash value (ACV) payout is calculated, what gap insurance costs and does for you, and how to negotiate if the settlement feels low.
 Whether you're dealing with this right now or want to be prepared, knowing these steps could save you thousands of dollars.

 Key Pinch Points